 There may be many contributing factors to constipation.
 You will need to evaluate your own situation and experiment with different solutions to figure out how to keep your system regular.

 Inadequate water intake is a common cause of constipation.
 Your body needs plenty of pure water to work well.
 If you do not have enough water, hard, dry stools can result.
 You should be drinking plenty of water or herbal tea daily – about 1/2 your body weight, in ounces each day.
 Soda pop, energy drinks, and milk do not count towards this amount.
-Adding a small pinch of water, a splash of lemon juice, or a capful of apple cider vinegar will increase the health value of the water you drink.
+Adding a small pinch of salt, a splash of lemon juice, or a capful of apple cider vinegar will increase the health value of the water you drink.

 Lack of exercise can contribute to chronic constipation.
 Try taking the stairs instead of an elevator.
 Jump on a rebounder while watching television.
 Take a walk in the sunshine during your lunch break.
 Play frisbee with your children or neighbors.